iPhone battery yellow: How to turn off Low Power Mode

 Plus, I avoid fully discharging my iPhone and use two methods to get low battery reminders — from my Mac and from the iPhone itself.

 When on Mac, I monitor the state of charge of my devices at a single glance with AirBuddy.
 A simple click on an icon in the menu bar displays a list of wireless devices connected to my Mac, along with their battery status.
-The app also notifies me when the devices' batteries are low and when charging is complete.
+The app also sends a notification when the devices' batteries are low and when charging is complete.

 Additionally, I created an Automation with a voice reminder to charge the battery every time it falls below 30%.
 Here's how.